BKdevelopper/Projet12_07_2022/sportsee/README.md

 4. During the opening of the project, you will be asked to confirm the opening on another port.
 Answer yes (y), the opening will continue to run on the port: http://localhost:3001 of your browser.

+5. You can config URL of API and config data's mocked on the file configuration.js

 ## Prerequisite:

 | Name   | Version |